BuffaloCilantro/TSAWebpage/README.md

 Reguirements:

-• Dress code (where to buy stuff) (instructions for tailoring) "\n"
-• Subjects updated (as frequent as possible) and themes
-• Competition information about individual subjects
-• EXTRA information (about the competitions and stuff)
-• How much it costs to sign up (sign up fee all online) sign up form
-• Active fundraising goal connected to account
+Dress code (where to buy stuff) (instructions for tailoring) Subjects updated (as frequent as possible) and themes Competition information about individual subjects EXTRA information (about the competitions and stuff) How much it costs to sign up (sign up fee all online) sign up form Active fundraising goal connected to account
 • Daily bulliten/important information
 • Calendar and events on there updated as frequent as possible with meeting locations
 • FAQ